 MSc - 60 ECTS* from taught modules plus a 30 ECTS dissertation

 *All modules are credited using the new European Credit Transfer System (ECTS) which replaces the former Credit Accumulation and Transfer System (CATS).
 10 ECTS = 20 CATS.
 A Masters degree is therefore 90 ECTS and a Post Graduate Diploma therefore 60 ECTS.

 If you have not achieved a first degree, (Honours degree - 2:2 or above, or international equivalent) you may be considered for admission to the programme if you are an experienced practitioner, and can consequently demonstrate that you have acquired suitable experience and supportive qualifications.

 The entry requirements for the MSc Advanced Clinical Practice (Children and Young People) are:

-- A first degree (2:2 Hons or above) or equivalent* in a relevant subject from an approved institution of higher education.
+- A first degree (2:2 Hons or above) or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.